franciscojavierarceo/franciscojavierarceo.github.io/content/posts/Ordinary-Least-Squares/ordinary-least-squares.md

 ---
-title: 'The History of Ordinary Least Squares'
+title: 'Ordinary Least Squares'
-description: A brief history of the most important equation in all of statistics.
+description: A brief note about the most important equation in all of statistics.
 date: 2021-01-14
 ---